 The creation of the SIC code made it possible for government departments and agencies to collect, measure, analyze, and present data easily.
 It also promoted uniformity and comparability in presenting data collected by the various federal and state agencies in both U.S. and Canadian economies.
 SIC codes were assigned to companies based on their shared characteristics in a product, service, or production of a business.

 The SIC code is a four-digit classifying system that begins with the general characteristics of a business and then narrows down to the specifics.
 The first two digits of the code show the primary industry group of a company.
 The third and fourth digits show the broader industry group and industry sector, respectively.

 The system groups the economy into 11 broader divisions, which are divided into 83 two-digit groups that are then categorized further into 416 three-digit industry groups, and a final broader category of 1,005 four-digit industry sectors.
-The four-digit level is the most specific of the classification since it shows the specific specialization of a business.
+The four-digit level is the most specific of the classification since it shows the specific category of a business.